Confining potential in holographic bottom-up QCD from WKB: Configurational Entropy and Stability

 \section{Configurational Entropy and Stability}

 Configurational entropy (CE) is associated with the various arrangements (or microstates) that a specific macrostate can assume.
-Consequently, a higher CE signifies an increased number of potential microstate configurations.
-In thermodynamic terms, this entropy is connected with the work conducted by a system while remaining in a fixed spatial configuration, independent of any exchange of energy.
+Consequently, a higher CE indicates a greater number of potential microstate configurations.
+In thermodynamic terms, this entropy is associated with the work done by a system while remaining in a fixed spatial configuration, independent of any energy exchange.

 In information theory, configurational entropy (CE) is an important metric for assessing the relationship between the informational content of physical solutions and their corresponding equations of motion (e.o.m.).
 CE is a logarithmic measure of the spatial complexity inherent in localized solutions given a specific energy content.
 Consequently, it quantifies the informational content embedded in the solutions to a particular set of equations of motion.